frederic-perez/AmE-dictionary/data/dictionary.md

 __assessment__ _n_ :three::pencil2::hammer:
 __asset__ _n_ :three: __1__ A useful or valuable quality, person, or thing; _an advantage or resource: proved herself an asset to the company._
 __assiduity__ _n_ :two::astonished: Great and constant diligence and attention. _Syn_ concentration. _Nell immediately applied herself with great assiduity to the decoration and preparation of the room._
-__assiduous__ _adj_ :two: /uh-SIJ-uh-wus/ Assiduous is a formal word that means “showing great care, attention, and effort.”
+__assiduous__ _adj_ :three: /uh-SIJ-uh-wus/ Assiduous is a formal word that means “showing great care, attention, and effort.” _Syn_ sedulous
 __assiduously__ _adv_ :pencil2::three: With care and persistence.
 __assign__ _n_ :two::mute:[assi~~g~~n]:hammer: _A cover assign._
 __assimilation__ _n_